Greg-R/qse2/README.md

 Gerber files for PCB fabrication are included in the gerbers folder.
 A PDF of the schematic (qsedc2.pdf) is included for quick viewing of the circuit design.

+QSE2DC requires a simple modification to the Audio Adapter board.
+The modification is described below.

 Please note that the components used in this design increase the cost compared to the original design.
 However, the board is easier to build.
 A link to a public Digikey BOM is included so that the prospective builder can evaluate the cost before proceeding.